ankthuw/Applied-Math-And-Statistics/README.md

 ## About this Project
 A collection of Applied Math and Statistics projects, lectures by Faculty of Information Technology, University of Science - VNU-HCMUS.

-This project mainly written in Vietnamese.
+This project's report mainly written in Vietnamese.
 Contain:
 - Gauss-Jordan
 - Gram-Schmidth
 - Matrix Diagonalization